 Let’s take a little breather from the depth of Bodhi Season Mindfulness with a little fluff piece.
-We’ll take a little bit of time to prepare for the Bodhi Day Celebration in three days.
+We’ll take a little bit of time to think about prepping for the Bodhi Day Celebration in three days.
 Before continuing, if you have no idea what Bodhi Day is, please read this blog, Bodhi Day.

 Much of what I’m mentioning here I’ve already written about on the eve of my Bodhi Season last year, Thursday, December 7, 2017.
 But I can make this very easy: You don’t need to do any of this.
 You can become enlightened at any time.
 The value of the Bodhi Day Celebration is to give your brain the gift of an experience similar to that of Siddhartha Gautama when he became The Buddha.